pyscal/atomRDF/README.md

 ## Acknowledgements

-This work is supported by [NFDI-Matwerk](https://nfdi-matwerk.de/) consortia.
+This work is supported by the [NFDI-Matwerk](https://nfdi-matwerk.de/) consortia.